hafizhsuriagnda/airportgap-api-testing-portfolio/README.md

 # AirportGap API Testing Portfolio

-This project demonstrates API testing using Postman on the public AirportGap API.
+This repository contains an API testing portfolio project performed on the public AirportGap API.

 ## Project Overview

-The goal of this project is to design and execute API test scenarios for the AirportGap API to validate authentication, favorites management, and response structure.
+The objective of this project is to design and execute API test scenarios to validate authentication, favorites management, and API response behavior.

 ---